Warm Waters and Red Rock Beauty, Discover the Deschutes River: An Ideal Day Trip from Portland, Oregon

 Don’t miss the opportunity to enjoy the Deschutes River’s thrilling rapids, stunning scenery, and exceptional guides.
 Join us for an adventure-packed Deschutes River whitewater rafting experience that will leave you with unforgettable memories.

 Designated as a National Wild & Scenic River in 1988, the river offers opportunities for overnight boating trips, hiking, biking, hunting and fishing.
 With a drop in elevation from 1,393 feet to 160 feet at its confluence with the Columbia River, the Canyon contains a diversity of landforms, vegetation and color.
 Carved from rugged volcanic basalt flows, the vertical cliffs, wide talus slopes and numerous caves not only provide dramatic landscape, but afford ideal nesting habitat for bald eagles, peregrine falcons and osprey.
 Most of the 300 different species of wildlife utilize riparian habitats adjacent to the river which provides outstanding opportunities for rafters to view waterfowl, heron, beaver, river otter and many reptiles.
 The river corridor supports critical elk and mule deer winter range habitat.

-Only 2 hours southeast of Portland, Oregon, the lower Deschutes River is central Oregon’s playground.
+Only 2 hours southeast of Portland, Oregon, an hour from Bend, Oregon and an hour from Mt.
+Hood, the lower Deschutes River is central Oregon’s playground.
 World-renowned for its fly fishing, the Deschutes is home to Columbia River redband trout (known locally as “redsides).

 With around 300 days of sunshine a year, what better place to be than on cool, sparkling clear water that offers Class II to IV rapids, sandy beaches and a host of visual stimulus.